-- (1) Adopted by the Board: If the Board's result is favorable to the Practitioner, such result shall become the final decision of the Board and the matter shall be considered finally closed. - (2) Adopted by the Medical Executive Committee: If the MEC's result is favorable to the Practitioner, the CEO shall promptly forward it, together with all supporting documentation, to the Board for its final action.
-The Board shall take action thereon by adopting or rejecting the MEC's result in whole or in part, or by referring the matter back to the MEC for further consideration.
-Any such referral back shall state the reasons therefore, set a time limit within which a subsequent recommendation to the Board must be made, and may include a directive that an additional hearing be conducted to clarify issues that are in doubt.
-After receipt of such subsequent recommendation and any new evidence in the matter, and consultation with the Corporation as necessary, the Board shall take final action.
+- (1) Adopted by the Board: If the Board's result is favorable to the Practitioner, such result shall become the final decision of the Board and the matter shall be considered finally closed. - (2) Adopted by the Hearing Committee: If the hearing committee's result is favorable to the Practitioner, the CEO shall promptly forward it, together with all supporting documentation, to the Board for its final action.
+The Board shall take action thereon by adopting or rejecting the result, in whole or in part, or by referring the matter back to the hearing committee for further consideration.
+Any such referral back, shall state the reasons therefore, set a time limit within which a subsequent recommendation to the Board must be made, and may include a directive that an additional hearing be conducted to clarify issues that are in doubt.
+After receipt of such subsequent recommendation, and any new evidence in the matter, the Board shall take final action.
 The CEO shall promptly send the Practitioner special notice informing him/her of each action taken pursuant to this Article IV, Section 4.3(b)(2).
 Favorable action shall become the final decision of the Board, and the matter shall be considered finally closed.